Hasan Özkan

-Hasan Özkan (born 14 November 1997) is a Belgium-born Turkish football player.
-He is under contract with Belgian club Oostende but has not played for the club since November 2018 and is not registered to play for them in the 2019–20 season.
+Hasan Özkan (born 14 November 1997) is a Belgium-born Turkish football player who currently plays for Turkish side Manisa 1965 Spor.
 He also holds Belgian citizenship.

 Club career

 Özkan made his professional debut in the Belgian First Division A for Oostende on 4 February 2017 in a game against KV Mechelen.

 International

 Özkan is a youth international for Turkey at the U16, U17, U18, and U19 levels.
 He participated in the 2014 UEFA European Under-17 Championship for the Turkey national under-17 football team.